 For the full webinar in Norwegian, click here.

 1. Can you tell us a little about Mustad's sustainability vision, and what measures you have put in place?

-We start with one simple vision, which is that we have to be considerate for each individual and for each meter.
+We start with one simple vision, which is that we have to be considerate of each individual and each meter.

 We have worked very hard to figure out how to include sustainability in our urban development, and we ended up with five sustainability strategies.